consulthys/ElastiXray/README.md

  * The [Analyze API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-analyze.html) is great but it only runs one-shot analysis on sample data
  * [Cerebro](https://github.com/lmenezes/cerebro) is a fantastic tool that provides an Analysis tab and improves a great deal the ease of use of the Analyze API.
- * [Kibana](https://www.elastic.co/products/kibana) doesn't provide any feature built upon the Analyze API.
  * [elyzer](https://github.com/o19s/elyzer) is a great tool, but it aims at showing what happens during each step of the analysis process and does not work with all built-in analyzers.
  * [inquisitor](https://github.com/polyfractal/elasticsearch-inquisitor) was a nice tool that went into a similar direction, but it's no longer maintained.
+ * The official [Kibana](https://www.elastic.co/products/kibana) product doesn't provide any feature built upon the Analyze API, however...
+ * ...there is a [Kibana plugin](https://github.com/johtani/analyze-api-ui-plugin) that provides a basic UI front-end to the Analyze API.

 Enter ElastiXray...